laravel/vapor-docs/1.0/introduction.md

 ## Sandbox Accounts

-When registering with Vapor, you will automatically be enrolled on a free sandbox account, which allows you to experience the power of Vapor without the upfront commitment of subscribing to a paid plan.
+After creating a Vapor account, your account will be on our free "sandbox" plan, which allows you to experience the power of Vapor without the upfront commitment of subscribing to a paid plan.
 A sandbox account allows you to provision services such as networks, databases, and caches.
 You may add a single project which, once deployed, will be accessible via an [AWS Lambda function URL](https://docs.aws.amazon.com/lambda/latest/dg/lambda-urls.html).
-Should you wish to take your project into production, simply upgrade your account and redeploy.
-In doing so, you will be automatically assigned a vanity domain and be afforded the opportunity to attach a custom domain.

 :::warning Sandbox Limitations

-When interacting with your project in a sandbox account, it will not be possible to utilize API Gateway versions, load balancers, firewalls or custom domains.
-To do so requires a paid subscription.
+Sandbox projects may not utilize API Gateway versions, load balancers, firewalls, or custom domains.
+To utilize these features, you will need to choose a subscription plan.
 :::

 ## Teams